mNandhu/JackMazeGame/README.md

 ## Main.jack

-This file contains the `Main` class which is the entry point of the application.
+This file contains the `Main` class which is the entry point of the program.
 It contains the main game loop and the logic for creating the maze and moving the player.
 It has several methods and fields:

 ### Methods:

-1. `main()`: This is the main method of the application.
+1. `main()`: This is the main method of the program.
 It initializes the game, creates the maze, and handles the game loop.

 2. `createPassage(int x,int y,Array grid,int rows,int cols,int startRow,int startCol,PseudoRand rng,Stack stack)`: This method is responsible for creating a passage in the maze.
 It takes the current cell's coordinates, the grid, the number of rows and columns, the starting row and column, a random number generator, and a stack as parameters.
 It returns the next cell to visit.